Cambis/silverstripe-rector/README.md

 }
 ```

+Fix the import casing and rebuild your application before running Rector again.

-If the problem persists you can attempt resolve it by including the affected file during the bootstrapping process.
+If the problem continues to persist you can attempt resolve it by including the affected file during the bootstrapping process.

 First copy the existing bootstrap file: